 Enter the amount of payments for the protected person's debts, such as loans and personal debts.
-Examples: Payments on an outstanding car loan, payments on outstanding credit card debt, payments on loans taken out to cover the care and payments for care services of the protected person.
-DO NOT include payments on the protected person's home mortgage here; those payments should be reported on line 11 (food, clothing and shelter).
+Examples: Monthly payments on a car loan, monthly credit card payments, payments on loans taken out to cover the care and payments for care services of the protected person.